ringcentral/ringcentral-extensible/README.md

 - HTTPS
 - WebSocket

-It provides unifed programming interface for HTTPS and WebSocket:
+It provides unified programming interface for HTTPS and WebSocket:

 - For RingCentral REST API, you can access it via either HTTPS or WebSocket.
 - For RingCentral Events & Notifications, you can set it up with either WebHook or WebSocket.